Finnvoor/Ink/README.md

 )
 ```

-Then import Ink wherever you’d like to use it:
+Then import InkView wherever you’d like to use it:

 ```swift
 import InkView